YolaKamalita/Indonesia-AI-ML-Mentorship/README.md

 # Learning ML and DL
-Documentation for Machine Learning and Deep Learning practices
+Documentation for Machine Learning and Deep Learning Exercise Project and Hands-on

 List of materials :
   - Data Visualization